QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/_old.md

 </div><div>

-**Security Groups**: they are used to group users, to apply permissions/GPO to everyone that is a member of this group.
-A user can be in multiple Groups.

-➡️ Some existing groups: Domain Users, Authenticated Users...

 **Organizational Units** (OUs): Like groups, you can apply permissions/GPO to an OU.

 **Group Policy Objects (GPO)**: policies/rules that are applied on objects.
 We can use them to enable/disable some Windows features for some users, configure computers, enforce policies...